nikhilreddy3/AdvMedSumm/README.md

     ```

 ## RRS dataset
-- Download and preprocess the data from [original repo]([https://github.com/fladhak/pretraining_biases](https://github.com/abachaa/MEDIQA2021/tree/main/Task3)).
-You can run and evaluate the models on HQS dataset using following commands
+- Download and preprocess the data from [original repo](https://github.com/abachaa/MEDIQA2021/tree/main/Task3).
+You can run and evaluate the models on RRS dataset using following commands

 - **Training:**
   - with AdvMedSumm:
     ```bash